fahust/D-Fundit/README.md

 ## Smart Contract Description

-Our smart contracts represent a crowdfunding project, which is represented by [ERC-20](https://ethereum.org/fr/developers/docs/standards/tokens/erc-20/) compatible **security token**.
+Our smart contracts **"security tokens"** represent a crowdfunding project, which is represented by [ERC-20](https://ethereum.org/fr/developers/docs/standards/tokens/erc-20/) compatible **security token**.

 Each investment is made with a purchase of tokens, each token represents a share of the project, and can be redeemed at any time by the investor.